kubesphere/website/content/zh/docs/cluster-administration/cluster-wide-alerting-and-notification/notification-manager.md

 EOF
 ```

-Slack receivers with label `type: tenant` can only receive notifications from the namespace to which the specified tenant user has access.
-If you want them to receive notifications from all namespaces or even without a namespace label, you can create a global slack receiver with label `type: global` as below:
+Slack receivers with the label `type: tenant` can only receive notifications from the namespace to which the specified tenant user has access.
+If you want them to receive notifications from all namespaces or even without a namespace label, you can create a global Slack receiver with the label `type: global` as below:

 ```yaml
 cat <<EOF | kubectl apply -f -